 Now that we’ve gotten all the safety issues out of the way, let’s load that new nail gun and get to work!

-STEP 2: Connect the power source.
+STEP 1: Connect the nail gun to a power source.

-STEP 3: Position the tip of the nail gun and shoot a nail.
+STEP 2: Position the tip of the nail gun and shoot a nail.

 Hold the nail gun perpendicular to the surface of the wood so you don’t shoot at an angle, and press the gun firmly against the wood to depress the safety nosepiece.
 While holding the nail gun steady, pull the trigger.

-Pro Tip: Until you get a feel for how your nail gun operates, practice shooting nails into a piece of scrap wood, keeping the above safety tips in mind.
+Pro tip: Until you get a feel for how your nail gun operates, practice shooting nails into a piece of scrap wood, keeping the above safety tips in mind.

-STEP 4: Adjust the depth of the nail.
+STEP 3: Adjust the depth of the nail.

-When you’re constructing a project that will have a smooth surface, however, such as a cabinet or bookcase, you’ll want the head of the nail to be flush with the surface of the wood or slightly countersunk, and your nail gun has an adjustment for this.
+When you’re constructing a project that will have a smooth surface, however, such as a cabinet or bookcase, it’s ideal if the head of the nail is flush with the surface of the wood or slightly countersunk.
+Your nail gun has an adjustment for this.
 This button or knob is usually located close to the trigger—check your owner’s manual if you can’t find it.
 Turn the depth selector until your gun shoots a nail to the depth you want.

-Troubleshooting Tip: If the nail you shoot is crooked or the head sticks up even after you’ve adjusted the depth selector, it could be because you’re lifting the nail gun as you shoot.
+Troubleshooting tip: If the nail you shoot is crooked or the head sticks up even after you’ve adjusted the depth selector, it could be because you’re lifting the nail gun as you shoot.
 Be sure to keep the gun pressed firmly to the surface of the wood until after you’ve fired the nail.

-STEP 5: Remove nail jams as needed.
+STEP 4: Remove nail jams as needed.

-Disconnect the power source, and then release the magazine as described in Step 1.
-It’s important to release the magazine because you don’t want it putting pressure on the rest of the nails.
+Disconnect the power source and then release the magazine as described in Step 1.
+It’s important to release the magazine to avoid putting pressure on the rest of the nails.
 Then, flip open the safety cover on the front of the nail gun and use your fingers or pliers to remove the jammed nail.
 Close the cover.
-Reinsert the magazine, reconnect the power source, and you’re good to go again.
+Reinsert the magazine, reconnect the power source, and the tool will be good to go again.